The Rust Performance Book

 It is worth reading through the documentation for common standard library

-types—such as Box
+types—such as Vec

 , Option